PFL-dev/PFL-dev/README.md

 ### Hello! 👋

-I'm Pierre-François Lainé, a front-end Javascript web developper. 🙂
+I'm Pierre-François Lainé, a full stack JavaScript developer. 🙂

-I've been working on https://www.explorastro.com/ 🌠 , a social network about stars. 🌟
+I worked for a bit on https://www.explorastro.com/ 🌠, a social network about stars. 🌟

-Looking for an opportunity on Rennes, Nantes or Paris! 👨‍💼
+And I'm now currently working for Capgemini, on a mission at Dassault. ✈️

 You can check my portfolio at http://www.jebweb.fr/ 👍